J.D., 1977, Yale Law School

-Ray Diamond re-joined the faculty in 2009 and in 2012 he was named Vice Chancellor for Faculty Development and Institutional Advancement.
+Ray Diamond re-joined the faculty in 2009.
+In 2012, he was named Vice Chancellor for Faculty Development & Institutional Advancement, and served in that role for 5 years.
 He had taught since 1990 at Tulane University, where he held the John Koerner Professorship in Law, was previously the C.J.
 Morrow Research Professor of Law, and was an Adjunct Professor of African Diaspora Studies.
-Before his entry into law teaching at LSU in 1984, Professor Diamond spent three years with the Federal Trade Commission’s Bureau of Competition, where he litigated a landmark price signaling case, worked for a year on Capitol Hill as a legislative assistant to Rep. Bob Livingston in the 95th Congress, and practiced law privately in New Orleans.
+Before his entry into law teaching at LSU in 1984, Professor Diamond spent three years with the Federal Trade Commission's Bureau of Competition, where he litigated a landmark price signaling case, worked for a year on Capitol Hill as a legislative assistant to Rep. Bob Livingston in the 95th Congress, and practiced law privately in New Orleans.

 Chapters in Books

 “Public Safety and the Right to Bear Arms” (with Robert J. Cottrol) in The Bill of Rights in Modern America at pp. 73-97, David J. Bodenhamer and James W. Ely, Jr., eds. (revised 3rd ed., 2022).

 Raymond T. Diamond, The Fifth Auxiliary Right, in review of Keep and Bear Arms: Origins of an Anglo-American Right, 104 Yale Law Journal 995-1026 (1994).

 Raymond T. Diamond, Purchase Treaty, The Louisiana Purchase, La Cession de la Louisiana: A History in Maps.
 Images, and Document on CD-ROM (2003).

 - Professor of the Year, Paul M. Hebert Law Center, Louisiana State University, awarded by the Student Bar Association; 2022.